-- (A) A representative shall act in accordance with the represented participant's decisions concerning the proceeding objectives of the representation, including any decisions relating to resolution of the proceeding, such as settlement.
-A representative is not necessarily required to seek the participant's authorization with respect to technical or tactical matters pertaining to the proceeding about which the representative has relevant knowledge or expertise that the participant does not. - (B) A representative may take such action on behalf of the participant as the representative is explicitly or impliedly authorized to carry out in connection with the proceeding. - (C) Representation does not constitute an endorsement of the represented participant's political, economic, social, or moral views or activities. - (D) A representative shall not counsel or assist a represented participant to engage in conduct that the representative knows is unlawfulcriminal or fraudulent, but a representative may counsel or assist the participant in making a good faith effort to determine the validity, scope, meaning, or application of the law. - (E) A representative shall not solicit a participant who has given the representative sufficient notice that they do not wish to be represented by them the participant does not wish to be represented by that representative.
+- (A) A representative shall act in accordance with the represented participant's decisions concerning the proceedingobjectives of the representation, including any decisions relating to resolution of the proceeding, such as settlement.
+A representative is not necessarily required to seek the participant's authorization with respect to technical or tactical matters pertaining to the proceeding about which the representative has relevant knowledge or expertise that the participant does not. - (B) A representative may take such action on behalf of the participant as the representative is explicitly or impliedly authorized to carry out in connection with the proceeding. - (C) Representation does not constitute an endorsement of the represented participant's political, economic, social, or moral views or activities. - (D) A representative shall not counsel or assist a represented participant to engage in conduct that the representative knows is unlawfulcriminal or fraudulent, but a representative may counsel or assist the participant in making a good faith effort to determine the validity, scope, meaning, or application of the law. - (E) A representative shall not solicit a participant when the representative has received adequate notice from the participant that the participant does not want to receive further communications from the representative not solicit a participant who has given the representative sufficient notice that they do not wish to be represented by themthe participant does not wish to be represented by that representative.

 - 1. (to subsection (A)): The participant may, at the outset of or during the proceeding, authorize their representative in advance to take specific action, and the representative may rely on that authorization absent a material change in the circumstances surrounding the action.
 Conversely, the participant may revoke the advance authorization at any time.
 Such revocation precludes the representative from relying on the advance authorization. - 2. (to subsection (A)): A representative is not necessarily required to seek the participant's authorization with respect to technical or tactical matters pertaining to the proceeding about which the representative has relevant knowledge or expertise that the participant does not.
-In the case of attorney representatives, or in some cases non-lawyer representatives with specific technical expertise or a relevant license under rule 205, this will likely include procedural and other tactical decisions pertaining to the conduct of the proceeding.
-Other non-lawyer representatives should consult with the represented participant to ensure that the participant is informed and able to retain the desired measure of control over the proceeding. - 3. (to subsection (B)): Implied authorization is determined in the context of the representative's relationship with the participant and the representative's role in the proceeding.
-For example, authorization should be presumed for an attorney
+In the case of attorneylawyer representatives, or in some cases non-lawyer representatives with specific technical expertise or a relevant license under rule 205, this will likely include procedural and other tactical decisions pertaining to the conduct of the proceeding.
+Other non-lawyer representatives should consult with the represented participant to ensure that the participant is informed and able to retain the desired measure of control over the proceeding.

-Commented [LV64]: Note that only the USPTO and JAG currently have rules addressing scope of representation.
+Commented [LV93]: Note that only the USPTO and JAG currently have rules addressing scope of representation.